Japanese aircraft carrier Zuikaku: Attack on Pearl Harbor and subsequent activities

 On 26 November 1941, she left Hitokappu Bay for the attack on Pearl Harbor as part of the Kidō Butai ("Mobile Force").
 Her aircraft complement consisted of 18 Mitsubishi A6M "Zero" fighters, 27 Aichi D3A "Val" dive bombers, and 27 Nakajima B5N "Kate" torpedo bombers.
 On 7 December, she launched two waves of aircraft against American military installations on the island of Oahu.
-In the first wave, 25 Val dive bombers attacked Wheeler Army Airfield and five Zero fighters attacked the airbase at Kaneohe.
+In the first wave, 25 Val dive bombers attacked Wheeler Army Airfield and five Zero fighters attacked the airbase at Kāneʻohe, Hawaii.
 In the second wave, 27 high-level Kate bombers attacked the airbase at Hickam Field.
+During the attack, Zuikaku lost no aircraft to enemy action, but two reconnaissance planes were forced to ditch after losing track of the carriers.